“I Hid in a Closet: Part Two”

-I needed to let my mind pause, until the universe cleared, and my brain no longer screamed 🚨 WAH🏳WAH🏳WAH 🚨 so I could assess my 🌋other emotions🌋 more objectively.
+I needed to let my mind pause, until the universe cleared, and my brain no longer screamed 🚨 WAH-WAH-WAH 🚨 so I could assess my other emotions more objectively.

 If you don’t know where to start, remember that every single thing that happened to you is yours, and you get to tell it; if people wanted you to write more warmly about them, they should’ve behaved better.

 You’re going to feel like hell if you wake up someday, and you never wrote the stuff that’s tugging on the sleeves of your heart—your stories, memories, visions, and songs, your truth—your version of things, in your own voice;

 That’s really all you have to offer us.

 —Anne Lamott, @8:00 of “12 truths I learned from life and writing”